-Racist or sexist bullying (including homophobic bullying) is deemed as a serious incident and should be dealt with as for any serious incident with the addition of the completion of the racist/sexist log.
+Racist or sexist bullying (including homophobic bullying) is deemed as a serious incident and should be dealt with as for any serious incident with the addition of the protected characteristics incident process.

-Racist incidents include;
+Racist incidents include:

 - Verbal abuse by name-calling, racist jokes and offensive mimicry,

 - Physical threats or attacks,

-- Wearing of provocative badges or insignia,
+- · Wearing of provocative badges or insignia,

 - Bringing racist leaflets, comics or magazines,

 - Inciting others to behave in a racist way,

 - Racist graffiti or other written insults,

 - Refusing to cooperate in work or play.